wjg3/FlexiBLEPlugin/README.md

 The plugin relies on Conda Environment to install.
 The key software packages include:

-    OpenMM         8.0.0 (7.3.0 works when changing LangevinMiddleIntegrator to LangevinIntegrator in tests) CMake          3.27.6
+    OpenMM         8.0.0 and higher (7.3.0 works when changing LangevinMiddleIntegrator to LangevinIntegrator in tests) CMake          3.27.6
     gcc_linux-64 >=11